osanj/osanj.github.io/content/post/visualizing-sphere-integrals.md

 ![Sphere Volumne](/data/visualizing-sphere-integrals/sphere-volume.png)

 For the volume a different kind of decomposition is chosen.
 As depicted above the sphere can be approximated with a set of thin disks.
-The radius of each disks is defined as:
+The radius of each disk is defined as:

 $$
 \begin{aligned}